 Patients who suffer from diabetes have an increased chance of having diabetic retinopathy.
 This condition occurs when the elevated blood sugar levels result in damage to the blood vessels inside the retina.
 The blood vessels may swell, start to leak, or even seal themselves off.
 This can result in decreased vision or even vision loss.
-Fortunately, ophthalmologist Dr. Jeff Jones at Visionaire Eye Consultants in Castle Rock, Colorado, can help.
+Fortunately, ophthalmologist Dr. Jeff Jones at Visionaire Eye Consultants in Castle Rock, and Littleton, Colorado, can help.
 He can diagnose and treat diabetic eye disease effectively, especially if you act promptly.

 Diabetic retinopathy occurs when diabetes causes damage to the tiny blood vessels that supply the retina with: